18 Words To Skyrocket Your Email Open Rates

 9. Timely Offers

 Timeliness infuses relevance.
-Emails with phrases like “Holiday Sale Now On” or “End of Season Clearance” tap into ongoing events, making your offer all the more urgent.
+Sending emails with subjects such as “Holiday Sale Now On” or “End of Season Clearance” plays on a trending topic, making your offer more immediate.

 10. Humor

-A dash of humor can serve to make your emails more relatable and fun.
-The subject lines, such as “The Cat’s Out of the Bag, It’s Time for Our Annual Crazy Cat Lady Sale” or “Father’s Day is Coming, Don’t be a Dadbod!”, appeal for the recipients to smile while encouraging opens.
+A little humor will also help you make your emails seem more human and engaging.
+The title – like “The Cat’s out of the bag, It’s time for Our Annual Crazy Cat Lady Sale” or “Father’s Day is Coming Don’t be a Dadbod! “, ask the recipients to smile and open them.

 11. Conversational Tone